locatellig/analisadorLexico/README.md

 <p>
   This repository contains the implementation of a Lexical Analyzer, developed as part of an academic project.
-  The goal of the project is to demonstrate the practical application of Finite Automata as mechanisms for recognizing Regular Languages, using a state transition matrix to analyze tokens either automatically generated or provided by the user.
+  The goal of the project is to demonstrate the practical application of Finite Automata as mechanisms for recognizing Regular Languages, using a state transition matrix to analyze tokens provided by the user.
 </p>

 <h3>How It Works</h3>